-With the recent outbreak of Covid-19 (Coronavirus) we understand that your wedding or event may need to be cancelled or postponed.
+With the outbreak of Covid-19 (Coronavirus) still ongoing we understand that your wedding or event may need to be cancelled or postponed (again).
 This policy is published to outline Paul Hughes Video position.
 These are special measures and are applicable towards the Covid-19 (Coronavirus) issue only.

 It is our policy to do our best to maintain a positive working relationship with all our clients.
 While this is all a bit ‘doom and gloom’, it’s in place to clarify our position.

 Where the wedding or event is cancelled and no new date planned, the booking fee or monies paid is non-refundable.
-However, a client may rebook at any stage provided their wedding or event takes place before 31st December 2021.
+However, a client may rebook at any stage provided their wedding or event takes place on or before 31st December 2022.
 The booking fee or monies paid will be valid, subject to availability.

-In the case where the operator is unable to film your event due to Illness or isolation.
+In the case where the operator is unable to film your event due to Illness or having to self isolate.
 Paul Hughes Video will endeavour to source a replacement operator, either by sub-contracting an operator under the Paul Hughes Video brand name OR by refunding any monies paid in full and cancelling the contract.